2014 Johnson Symposium on Faith & Society

 Directions and parking information for Holy Trinity Lutheran Church are available here.

-Johnson Symposium DVD order forms available here.
-Videos of Mark Hanson, Heidi Neumark , and Marcus Borg are available.
+Johnson Symposium DVD order forms will be available.
+Videos of Mark Hanson, Heidi Neumark, Larry Rasmussen, and Marcus Borg are available.

 2012: Bishop Mark S. Hanson: “Living the Gospel in Turbulent Times”